tianheg/til/git/update-with-original-repo-after-forking-on-github.md

-# How To Update With Original Repo After Forking on GitHub
+# Update With Original Repo After Forking on GitHub

 ## Way one